ScamSleuth/ScamSleuth-Resource-Center/google.updatenu.com/README.md

 * **May 19, 2025**: Reported `pyshippingllcsa.com` to Arsys Internet S.L — [abuse@nicline.com](mailto:abuse@nicline.com)
 * **May 19, 2025**: Reported `pyshippingllcsa.com` to Maxdominios — [Maxdominios](https://www.maxdominios.com/contactenos)
 * **May 22, 2025**: Phishing changed to Nifty (Japanese ISP), not reported
-* **May 25, 2025**: Tucows has done absolutely NOTHING in this case, they aren't worthy of their slogan "Tucows | Making the Internet Better Since 1993"
+* **May 25, 2025**: Tucows has done absolutely NOTHING in this case, they aren't worthy of their slogan "Tucows | Making the Internet Better Since 1993".
+The site has been reported again explaining their new scam

 ### 2. Notifications to Affected Parties